 Purpose and Method

 The purpose of this proposal is to address an area that we, as a department, have been lacking in during our enforcement efforts.
-Commercial vehicle traffic has become an issue as of late, and was even brought up, by the public, during a town hall meeting held last month.
+Commercial vehicle traffic has become an issue as of late and was even brought up as an issue, by the public, during a town hall meeting held last month.
 The method of this proposal is to establish an actionable plan to combat the rise in traffic accidents within our jurisdiction involving commercial vehicles.

 Findings